Edmund Kemper: Imprisonment

-While on trial for murdering his grandparents, Kemper was diagnosed with paranoid schizophrenia by court-appointed psychiatrists; however, California Youth Authority psychiatrists and social workers at Atascadero State Hospital disagreed on the basis that Kemper showed "no flight of ideas, no interference with thought, no expression of delusions or hallucinations, and no evidence of bizarre thinking", further observing him to be highly intelligent and introspective.
-Kemper was therefore re-diagnosed with "personality trait disturbance, passive-aggressive type."
-Shortly after arriving at California Medical Facility in 1973, Kemper was admitted to psychiatrists for re-evaluation.
-He was re-diagnosed with antisocial, narcissistic, and schizotypal personality disorders.

 In popular culture

-Kemper has influenced many works of film and literature.
-He and Ed Gein were used as an inspiration for the character of Buffalo Bill in Thomas Harris's 1988 novel The Silence of the Lambs.
-Like Kemper, Bill fatally shoots his grandparents as a teenager.
-Dean Koontz cited Kemper as an inspiration for character Edgler Vess in his 1996 novel Intensity.
-The character Patrick Bateman in the 2000 film American Psycho mistakenly attributes a quote by Kemper to Gein, saying: "You know what Ed Gein said about women? ...
+Kemper and fellow serial killers Ted Bundy, Gary M. Heidnik, Jerry Brudos, and Ed Gein were used as an inspiration for the character of Buffalo Bill in Thomas Harris's 1988 novel The Silence of the Lambs.
+Like Kemper, Buffalo Bill fatally shoots his grandparents as a teenager.
+Dean Koontz cited Kemper as an inspiration for Edgler Vess, the villain of his 1995 novel Intensity.

+The character Patrick Bateman in the 2000 film American Psycho mistakenly attributes a quote by Kemper to Gein, saying: "You know what Ed Gein said about women?
 He said 'When I see a pretty girl walking down the street, I think two things.
-One part of me wants to take her out, talk to her, be real nice and sweet and treat her right ... [the other part wonders] what her head would look like on a stick'."
+One part of me wants to take her out, talk to her, be real nice and sweet and treat her right... [the other part wonders] what her head would look like on a stick'."